maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module16.md

 ## What materials and components will be used, where will they come from and how much will they cost?

 ### Sensor requirements
-The strain gauge used will be a commercially avaiable one that will be encapsulated in silicone before being anchored on the phantom.
+The strain gauge used will be a commercially available one that will be encapsulated in silicone before being anchored on the phantom.

 The phantom pressure sensor can reach a maximum of 200cmH2O (196mBar, 196kPa, 2.84psi) in addition to the external pressure.
-Note that since the sensor will be inside the pressurized chamber, it cannot be a gauge or differential sensor, it needs to be an absolute one (referred to a calibrated vacuum).
+Note that since the sensor will be inside the pressurized chamber, it cannot be a gauge or differential sensor, it needs to be an absolute one (referred to as a calibrated vacuum).
 Also, it must be waterproof.
 Based on these requirements, I chose the MS5837.
 Note that I will have 2 of them on the same I²C channel so I will need an I²C multiplexer.
 For the chamber pressure measurement, the maximum pressure can reach 2atm so I will use a slightly larger range sensor, the MPRLS0030.

 The other requirements and choices will be explained in the full project documentation.